OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 In a separate document, [here](./use_cases/USE_CASES_3.md).

 ## Use-case 4
+A Barograph (Atmospheric Pressure recorder).
+In a separate document, [here](./use_cases/USE_CASES_4.md).

+## Use-case 5
 The smallest (and cheapest) Navigation Station.
 Raspberry Pi Zero W, GPS, optional e-ink bonnet.
-In a separate document, [here](./use_cases/USE_CASES_4.md).
+In a separate document, [here](./HOWTO.md).

 ---